Brigid Cleary and

 Finally, it’s on to a park bench, where two of the men run

 other, nursing their uncertainties and their inadequacies—“I’m told I

-in a mixed light,” one says as the sun threatens to come up, rehashing a
+in a mixed light,” one says as the sun threatens to come up, rehashing

 casual, intimate cruelty from an earlier conversation—and as one of

 an emotional breaking point, the other, in what’s probably the

 real act of charity, declines to pass on a bit of meanness that’s been

 since Capote engineered it at the beginning of the evening.
 And in that

 he creates what might be a glimmer of possibility, a way forward for

 men.
-Or perhaps it’s a disastrous move—Greenberg refuses to say, even to
+Or perhaps it’s a disastrous move—Greenberg refuses to say, even

 hint, what the morning after his monsters’ ball may look like.

-And since all the play’s quiet seductions are given scope to whisper
+And since all the play’s quiet seductions are given scope to

-socialites, these grotesques—these people.
+care for these socialites, these grotesques—these people.

 A CurtainUp DC Review

 by Rich See